 The first Greek appointed as as Chief Economist at the World Bank

-Penelope Kougianou-Goldberg, a professor of economics at Yale University, is the first Greek and the second woman to become Chief Economist at the World Bank.
+Penelope Kougianou-Goldberg, a professor of economics at Yale University, is the first Greek and the second woman who served as a Chief Economist at the World Bank.

 Penelope Kougianou was born in Athens and went to the German Gymnasium of Athens.
 She received a scholarship from the German Academic Exchange Service and even though she got in first place at the Financial Department of the University of Athens, she decided to study Economics at the University of Freiburg in Germany – a decision that opened the door to the United States.
 Then, she completed her doctoral thesis at Stanford University with a scholarship from the Onassis Foundation and obtained her Ph.D. in 1992.
 She currently holds dual citizenship, in Greece and the USA.

 She taught as an assistant professor at Princeton University and worked as a professor at Columbia University, until 2001.
 From 2001 to 2007, she taught at Yale, while in 2007-2010 she returned to being a professor at the Princeton University.
 She was the first woman to be the editor-in-chief in the American Economic Review magazine, one of the world’s leading scientific research journals, a post she held until 2017.

 Her dozens of publications focus on applied the microeconomic theory, the international trade and industrial organization.
 More recently, she has studied the effect of trade liberalization on revenue growth and distribution as well as the effects of IPR enforcement in developing countries.